Unimodular triangulations of simplicial cones by short vectors: The algorithm

 \textbf{Power $2$ triangulation -- P2T} \hrulefill

-\hrulefill The set $\hat{A}(C)$ is the set of all cones being created in the course of the P2T algorithm.
-The set $\hat{T}(C)$ is a (in most cases, strict) subset of $\hat{A}(C)$.
-The latter has been introduced out of technical reasons; it will help us to analyze certain properties of the resulting triangulation.
+\hrulefill The set $\hat{A}(C)$ contains the original cone $C$ and all cones being created in the course of the P2T algorithm.
+The set $\hat{T}(C)$ is a strict subset of $\hat{A}(C)$ unless $\mu(C)$ is a power of 2. $\hat{A}(C)$ has been introduced out of technical reasons; it will help us to analyze certain properties of the resulting triangulation.

 The line 8 in the P2T algorithm could be easily elaborated in a way how to determine the vector $x$ constructively, but because we are -- in the context of this article -- only interested in the existence of $x$, we leave it at this point.